-- Utilities located and marked by local service - □ Excavated area marked with paint and/or stakes - Excavation size and location conforms to plan - Sediment management:
+□ Utilities located and marked by local service

-- Excavation hole as sediment trap: cleaned immediately before subbase stone placement and runoff sources with sediment diverted away from the PICP, or - $\hfill \ensuremath{\square}$ All runoff diverted away from excavated area. - Temporary soil stockpiles should be protected from run-on, run-off from adjacent areas and from erosion by wind. - □ Ensure linear sediment barriers (if used) are properly installed, free of accumulated litter, and built up sediment less than 1/3 the height of the barrier. - No runoff enters PICP until soils stabilized in area draining to PICP - □ Foundation walls: - □ At least 10 ft (3 m) from foundation walls with no waterproofing or drainage - □ At least 100 ft (30 m) from water supply wells - Soil subgrade: rocks and roots removed, voids refilled with permeable soil - Soil compacted to specifications (if required) and field tested with density measurements per specifications - □ No groundwater seepage or standing water.
-If so dewatering or dewatering permit may be required.
+Excavated area marked with paint and/or stakes Excavation size and location conforms to plan Sediment management: ☐ Excavation hole as sediment trap: cleaned immediately before subbase stone placement and runoff sources with sediment diverted away from the PICP, or All runoff diverted away from excavated area.
+Temporary soil stockpiles should be protected from run-on, run-off from adjacent areas and from erosion by wind.
+Ensure linear sediment barriers (if used) are properly installed, free of accumulated litter, and built up sediment less than 1/3 the height of the barrier.
+No runoff enters PICP until soils stabilized in area draining to PICP Foundation walls: At least 10 ft (3 m) from foundation walls with no waterproofing or drainage At least 100 ft (30 m) from water supply wells Soil subgrade: rocks and roots removed, voids refilled with permeable soil Soil compacted to specifications (if required) and field tested with density measurements per specifications ieotextile (if specified) Meets specifications Placement and down slope overlap (min.
+2 ft or 0.6 m) conform to specifications and drawings Sides of excavation covered with geotextile prior to placing aggregate base/subbase No tears or holes No wrinkles, pulled taught and staked mpermeable Liner (if specified) Meets specifications Placement, field welding, and seals at pipe penetrations done per specifications Prain pipes/observations wells Size, perforations, locations, slope, and outfalls meet specifications and drawings Verify elevation of overflow pipes Storage on hard surface or geotextile to keep sediment- free Thickness, placement, compaction and surface tolerances meet specifications and drawings dge restraints Elevation, placement, and materials meet specifications and drawings Permeable interlocking concrete pavers Meet ASTM/CSA standards (as applicable) per manufacturer's test results Elevations, slope, laying pattern, joint widths, and placement/compaction meet drawings and specifications

-Geotextile (if specified)

-- Meets specifications

-- Placement and down slope overlap (min.
-2 ft or 0.6 m) conform to specifications and drawings

-- □ Sides of excavation covered with geotextile prior to placing aggregate base/subbase

-- No tears or holes

-- \Box No wrinkles, pulled taught and staked

-Impermeable Liner (if specified)

-- Meets specifications - Placement, field welding, and seals at pipe penetrations done per specifications

-Drain pipes/observations wells

-- Size, perforations, locations, slope, and outfalls meet specifications and drawings - Verify elevation of overflow pipes